-Lemon myrtle leaves, like the name suggests, has a strong flavor which is similar to lemon zest.
-Use sparingly as only a little is required to flavor a dish.
+Lemon myrtle leaves, like the name suggests, has a strong flavour which is similar to lemon zest.
+Use sparingly as only a little is required to flavour a dish.
 Lemon myrtle’s lingering aftertaste is similar to eucalyptus or camphor.

 Its aroma is refreshing and intensely lemon-like, similar to lemongrass.
 The aroma becomes stronger once the leaves are crushed.

 Lemon myrtle is a common ingredient in many bush blend spices.
 It can be used in baking: shortbread, biscuits, pancakes, cakes, cheesecake and damper; cooking: stir fries, pasta, rubbed on meat and seafood and also stirred through dressings, tea and lemonade.
-Lemon myrtle loves chicken fish, seafood, pork, rice and fruit and pairs with aniseed, basil, chillies, fennel, galangal, ginger, parsley, pepper, thyme and yogurt.
+Lemon myrtle loves chicken fish, seafood, pork, rice and fruit and marries with aniseed, basil, chillies, fennel, galangal, ginger, parsley, pepper, thyme and yoghurt.

-Lemon myrtle trees grow to between 16 and 65 feet however it can be kept at a shrub size by regular harvesting and pruning.
+Lemon myrtle trees grow to between 5 and 20 metres however it can be kept at a shrub size by regular harvesting and pruning.
 It’s best grown in warmer climates as the trees do not like frost or droughts and respond best when grown in a sheltered spot.
 Mature, dark leaves can be picked all year round.